loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 As the time of writing, SLFL does not contain that many different types, and currently it is limited to integers, function pointers, stack pointers, and product- and sum-types.
+Important to note that both the system stack, and any stacks which are created dynamically grow downwards.

 Memory wise, the simplest here are function pointers and stack pointers.
 Both of these are simply the size of a word, i.e 8 bytes on x86-64, and they can always fit in a register and thus never need to be split up accross multiple registers when working with them.

-Integers are currently also very simple, as they are also the size of a word.
+Integers are currently also simple, as they are also the size of a word.
 This might however change in the future as it is useful to have access to integers of different sizes, especially so when working with a systems-level language.
 When these are introduced, memory alignment is something that needs to be taken into consideration.
+Function pointers and stack pointers are the stored the exact same way as word sized integers.

 When pushing values of different sizes alignment needs to be considered.
 Take this stack that just contains a 16 bit integer with the value `42`.

-#{
+#[
-  let f(type: "normal", size, body) = table.cell(
+  #let f(type: "normal", size, body) = table.cell(
     fill: if type == "pad" {
       rgb("#edf064")
     } else if type == "tag" {
       lime
+    } else if type == "cons" {
+      aqua
     } else {
       none
     },